PocketSprite/8bkc-gnuboy/README.md

-This is a port of GnuBoy for the 8Bit Key.
+This is a port of GnuBoy for the PocketSprite

 Needed to compile: